suomitek/suomitek-appboard/docs/developer/asset-syncer.md

 ### Running tests

-You can run the asset-syncer tests along with the tests for the Kubeapps project:
+You can run the asset-syncer tests along with the tests for the Suomitek-appboard project:

 ```bash
 go test -v ./...